Surgical selection in the UK

 The role of the SACs in surgical selection

 The JCST, via its component Specialty Advisory Committees (SACs), is responsible for designing the selection processes for specialty training posts.
-The selection processes are managed and delivered on behalf of the four nations by Health Education England (HEE) via a lead recruiter based in one of the Local Offices.
+The selection processes are managed and delivered on behalf of the four nations by NHS England Workforce, Training and Education via a lead recruiter based in one of the Local Offices.

 A member of each SAC is designated ‘Selection Lead’ and is responsible for co-ordinating and refining the selection process for their specialty.
 In conjunction with the specialty’s lead Local Office, they are also responsible for defining the requirements that applicants must meet in order to be eligible for an interview.